-The text in the manual is written in Simplified Technical English in compliance with FAA requirements and to make translation into other languages easier.
+The text in the manual is written in the form of Simplified Technical English in compliance with FAA requirements and to make translation into other languages easier.

 Figures

 Figures in this manual are for conceptual illustrative purposes only.
 Figures always start as Figure 1 in each chapter.